 Among the specific programmes and projects undertaken by PCAP are:

-From 2014 onwards, PCAP has undertaken, and will be undertaking, a series of activities aimed at promoting the engagement and education of Africans, the African Diaspora, and key stakeholders in the UK, Africa and elsewhere.
-These activities include:
+From 2013 onwards, PCAP has undertaken, and will be undertaking, a series of projects aimed at promoting social engagement through education and leadership development among African communities, the African Diaspora and the general public.
+These projects include:

 PITCHING AFRICA PROJECT